ready4-dev/ready4class/README.md

 process for implementing object oriented approaches to developing mental health models.
 This development version of the ready4class package has been made available as part of the process of testing and documenting the package.
-The tools contained in this test release automate a number of tasks which MODIFY THE DIRECTORY STRUCTURE OF YOUR LOCAL MACHINE.
-Therefore, you should only trial this software if you feel confident that you understand what it does and have created a sandpit area in which you can safely undertake testing.
+You should only trial this software if you feel confident that you understand what it does and have created a sandpit area in which you can safely undertake testing.
 If you have any questions, please contact the authors (matthew.hamilton@orygen.org.au).